incognito666/txts/slides/talk1.md

+%Project 1 Proposal and team Info
+%Incognito666
+ Juhi Desai, Ronak Nisher
+  Akeem Cox, Krishna Teja
+%1/20/2015

 #Akeem Cox

--I got my undergrad degree from NCSU in Computer Engineering and now I'm getting my masters in Computer Science.
+- I got my undergrad degree from NCSU in Computer Engineering and now I'm getting my masters in Computer Science.
--I work full time at Cisco as a Software Engineering doing QA on Video Encoding.
+- I work full time at Cisco as a Software Engineering doing QA on Video Encoding.
--I enjoy video games, weight lifting, bowling, sleeping (has been hard lately), and watching anime and sporting events when I'm not doing work or grad school stuff.
+- I enjoy video games, weight lifting, bowling, sleeping (has been hard lately), and watching anime and sporting events when I'm not doing work or grad school stuff.

 # Juhi Desai